Accessibility links

 Along with our community safety partner agencies, we have a responsibility to deal with anti-social behaviour and to help people who are suffering from it.

-The community safety partnership co-ordinates a multi-agency response to reports of anti-social behaviour.
+The Community Safety Partnership co-ordinates a multi-agency response to reports of anti-social behaviour.
 We do not take referrals from the public, who should report incidents of anti-social behaviour to one of our partner organisations such as the police.

 We receive reports of anti-social behaviour from partner agencies including schools, the police, the health service and housing associations.

-South Wales Community Trigger/ASB Case review
+South Wales Community Trigger/ASB Case Review

 The South Wales Community Trigger/ASB Case review gives victims of anti-social behaviour the right to have their case reviewed.